ItaloLemosGasparo/Java_SpringBoot_REST_API/README.md

 # E-Commerce API

 This project is a RESTful API for an e-commerce application developed in Java using Spring Boot.
-The API provides functionality for managing products, users, orders, authentication, and more.
+The API provides functionality for managing different types of users, addresses, products, orders, order Itens, with list, authentication, and more...

 ---

 ## 📌 Current Status

 This project is under active development.
 New features and improvements are being added.

+To do List { <br/>

+* Unit tests (JUnit)
+* Authentication (Spring Security)
+* Logging (slf4j)
+* Swagger (OpenAPI)

+<br/> Last but not least: Explode into Microservices.
+<br/> }

 ## 🚀 Technologies Used